EDUCBA

 Waterfall Example 1-14

-Double click on the “chart title” and change to the waterfall chart.
+Double click the “chart title” and change to the waterfall chart.

 Waterfall Example 1-15

 If you observe, we can see both monthly sales and accumulated sales in the singles chart.
-The values in each brick represent the monthly sales, and the position of the brick with respective values in the left axis represents the accumulated sales.
+The values in each brick represent the monthly sales, and the brick’s position with respective values on the left axis represents the accumulated sales.

 Waterfall Example 1-16